SATYAMYADAV118/local-14-picnic/local-4-picnic-manager/README.md

 ## Installation

 1. Upload or symlink the plugin folder into your WordPress installation and activate **Local 4 Picnic Manager**.
-The production bundle ships in the `build/` directory so no compilation is required for standard deployments.
-2. (Optional) Regenerate assets after editing `assets/src/`:
+2. Compile the dashboard bundle before visiting wp-admin or the `[l4p_dashboard]` shortcode:

    ```bash
    cd local-4-picnic-manager